 Math in Society is a rigorous mathematics course designed for students in Liberal Arts and Humanities majors.
 The course provides a solid foundation in quantitative reasoning, symbolic reasoning and problem solving techniques needed to be a productive, contributing citizen in the 21st century.
-Prerequisite: "C" or better in MTH 095 or MTH 098 or MTH 095 or MTH 098 equivalency met, appropriate placement exam score, or instructor approval.
+Prerequisite: MTH 095 or MTH 098, MTH 095 or MTH 098 equivalency met, appropriate placement exam score, or instructor approval.